 You may be looking for a more convenient way to back up your WhatsApp data, one that will not affect the storage space on your device or cloud storage.
-Lucky for you we have solution that can do that and more and one that is also very easy to use. iTransor for WhatsApp as a WhatsApp management tool will allow you to backup all your WhatsApp data to computer and restore the iPhone or Android backup back to an iPhone or Android device without phone system restrictions.
+Lucky for you we have solution that can do that and more and one that is also very easy to use. iTransor WhatsApp Transfer as a WhatsApp management tool will allow you to transfer WhatsApp directly between iPhone and android devices without phone system restrictions easily.
+You can also use it to backup all your WhatsApp data to computer and restore the iPhone or Android backup back to an iPhone or Android device flexibly.

 To use iTransor for WhatsApp to create a complete backup of your WhatsApp data, follow these simple steps;

 Step 1: Download and Install iTransor for WhatsApp on your computer and then launch the program.

 Step 2: On the main window, click on “Backup WhatsApp on Devices” to begin the process.
 Connect the device to the computer using an USB cable and wait for the program to detect the device.
 As soon as the program recognizes the device, the backup process will begin immediately.
 All you have to do is keep the device connected until the process is complete.